Genez-io/genezio-landing-page/deployment-platform/content/posts/implement_newsletter_on_static_websites_with_mailchimp_or_hubspot.md

 ## Handle request in your website

 Now, the final step is to send the request from your `client`.
-For testing purposes, I prepared this static website where I use my Genezio URL to send the request.
+For testing purposes, I prepared this static website where I use my DeployApps URL to send the request.
 If you want to use this template, change the request.
 If you don't, feel free to use your own client.

 ```ts
 <!doctype html>